-Once the plugin is set up, remember to enable it for the entire multisite network.
-Now you can jump over to the dashboard for your membership website, and turn on MemberPress within it.
+Once the plugin is installed, remember to activate it only for the sub-site(s) you plan to use it on.
+Now you can jump over to the dashboard for your membership sub-site(s), and set up MemberPress.

 Next, you'll want to work on creating sign-up forms for new members and adding content to that private website.
 When you're ready to continue, the last step is to link together all the sites within your network.

 Step 3: Link Your Websites Through a Navigation Menu

 Right now, you have a few different websites that are all part of the same network.
 The problem is that there's nothing to connect them on the front end.
 In other words, users won't be able to move easily from one site to another yet.